ikteng/Age-and-Gender-Predictor/README.md

     Images are resized to 128×128 pixels.
 The training set undergoes basic data augmentation such as horizontal flipping, while both training and testing images are normalized using ImageNet mean and standard deviation values.

 4. Model Architecture
-     model is based on a pre-trained ResNet18 architecture from torchvision.models.
+     model is based on a pre-trained Resnet architecture from torchvision.models.
 The final fully connected layer is modified to output a single value (i.e., the predicted age) instead of a classification.

 5. Training
     For each epoch, the model is trained to minimize Mean Squared Error (MSE) loss.
 Loss statistics are tracked using tqdm for a real-time progress bar.